tlagaly/lawnsync-app/memory-bank/activeContext.md

 - What strategies should we implement for handling very large offline queues?
 - How to properly segment users for effective A/B testing without affecting user experience?
 - What additional analytics events should we track to better understand feature usage?
-- How do we design the transition from the old structure to the new jobs-to-be-done structure?
+- ✅ How do we design the transition from the old structure to the new jobs-to-be-done structure? *Addressed with the phased implementation approach and 5-section navigation*
-- What is the best approach for code organization in the new structure?
+- ✅ What is the best approach for code organization in the new structure? *Implemented consistent folder structure with section-specific components*
-- How do we ensure consistent UI patterns across all new sections?
+- ✅ How do we ensure consistent UI patterns across all new sections? *Created PageLayout component with standardized structure*
 - What user testing should we perform to validate the new navigation system?
-- How can we optimize task grouping by project for better organization and visibility?
+- ✅ How can we optimize task grouping by project for better organization and visibility? *Implemented in the Tasks and Projects section with tabbed interface*

 ## Technical Debt
 - Some components need proper TypeScript interfaces